Methamphetamine Rehab in Kennesaw, GA

 Also called blue, crystal, ice, meth, and speed, methamphetamine is a powerful, highly addictive stimulant that affects the central nervous system.
 Meth can appear as a white, bitter-tasting powder or pill, or as crystal methamphetamine, which looks like glass fragments or shiny, bluish-white rocks.

 The drug is chemically similar to amphetamine, a drug used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy, and methylenedioxymethamphetamine, the illicit psychostimulant known as MDMA or “ecstasy.”

 Most methamphetamine is made by transactional criminal organizations in Mexico, but it can also be made in small, clandestine laboratories with inexpensive over-the-counter ingredients.
 People use dangerous chemicals to make meth, which can cause fires and explosions.
 Meth is also neurotoxic, meaning it can damage your brain over time.

 Prevalence of Methamphetamine Use

-According to the 2019 National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration, an estimated 2 million people ages 12 and older in the United States use methamphetamine at least once annually in 2019.
-Roughly 184,000 people aged 12 or older used meth for the first time this same year, a number has remained relatively stable over the past five years.
-Roughly half of all surveyed meth users reported an addiction to methamphetamine.
+According to the 2020 National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration, an estimated 2.5 million people ages 12 and older in the United States use methamphetamine at least once per year.
+Roughly 153,000 people aged 12 or older used meth for the first time this same year, a number has remained relatively stable over the past five years.
+More than half of all surveyed meth users reported an addiction to methamphetamine.